 - Drizzle the salad with previously prepared dressing.

-- Add some chicken, a bit of crumbled bacon, couple slices of eggs, some tomatoes, a slice of avocado, and sprinkle with crumbled blue cheese.
+Add some chicken, a bit of crumbled bacon, a couple of slices of eggs, some tomatoes, and a slice of avocado, then sprinkle with crumbled blue cheese and drizzle with dressing.

-- Roll it up tightly; cut in half and serve.
+Roll it up tightly; cut it in half and serve.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.